avimehenwal/avimehenwal.in/content/embedded/SystemOnChip/index.md

 * Temperature Sensor
 * Pressure Sensor
+  * BMp280
 * Humidity Sensor
 * Proximity Sensor
 * Accelerometer and Gyroscope Sensor
+  * MPU9250
 * IR Sensor
 * Optical Sensor
 * Gas Sensor
 * Smoke Sensor
 * Antenna transmitter / reciever
+* IMU
+  * mma8452

+## IMU

+* Inertial measurement unit
+* that measures and reports a body's specific force, angular rate, and sometimes the orientation of the body, using a combination of accelerometers, gyroscopes, and sometimes magnetometers.
+* A wireless IMU is known as a WIMU

 ### Footnotes